-ArcelorMittal recorded a consolidated income tax expense of \$0.9 billion for the year ended December 31, 2015, as compared to \$0.5 billion for the year ended December 31, 2014, due to impairments of deferred tax assets stemming from lower future taxable results forecasts in some jurisdictions.
+ArcelorMittal recorded an income tax expense of \$1.0 billion for the year ended December 31, 2016 as compared to an income tax expense of \$0.9 billion for the year ended December 31, 2015 and \$0.5 billion for the year ended December 31, 2014.
+The deferred tax expense in 2016 includes \$0.8 billion increase in projections of future taxable income in Luxembourg, \$0.7 billion impact from the derecognition of deferred tax assets in Luxembourg related to revised expectations of the deferred tax assets recoverability in U.S. dollar terms, and \$0.6 billion decrease following the change in tax rate in Luxembourg.
+The increase in 2015 as compared to 2014 is due to impairments of deferred tax assets stemming from lower future taxable results forecasts in some jurisdictions.
 For additional information related to ArcelorMittal's income taxes, see note 9 to ArcelorMittal's consolidated financial statements.